Dziurwa14/discord-undoc.github.io/src/general/legal.md

 <br>

-We explicitly do not endorse any voilation of Discord's TOS.
+We explicitly do not endorse any violation of Discord's TOS.

 <br>